dgroomes/graphql-java-playground/README.md

 2. Build the app:
     * `./gradlew installDist`
 3. Build and run the app:
-    * `build/install/graphql-playground/bin/graphql-playground "hello world!"`
+    * `build/install/graphql-playground/bin/graphql-playground "hello world!"
+LOUD`
     * You should notice that the "hello world!" message got echoed back
 4. Alias the build and run commands for happier development:
      * `alias go="./gradlew installDist && build/install/graphql-playground/bin/graphql-playground"`
      * For example, try the following command to build and run the program in one short step.
      * `go "hi there!"
-NORMAL`
+LOUD`

 ## TODO